Did you recently get hit with a speeding ticket in Goldsboro, Kinston or a nearby area in North Carolina? You may be wondering whether you should:

 If you take the first option above, you may be missing out on a much better outcome in your case – one in which you can possibly avoid getting points on your driving record and paying higher insurance premiums.

-Before you make any decisions, you owe it to yourself to speak first with an experienced Goldsboro traffic ticket attorney.
-Get in touch with Strickland, Agner & Associates today.
+Before you make any decisions, you owe it to yourself to speak first with an experienced Goldsboro traffic offense attorney.
+Get in touch with Strickland Agner Pittman today.

 We have years of experience with handling speeding tickets for clients in Wayne, Lenoir and Greene counties, including out-of-state clients who received a ticket while driving through the area.